pismo/frontend-test-02/README.md

 You need provide clear informations about how to install and run your project.

 ### Must have:
-- Search
-- List of artists with its respective thumbnails
+- Search and list artists with its respective thumbnails
 - Individual page for each music with details
 - (optional) Favourites feature (List of favourites + favourite button to add/remove items to the list - you can use sessions, no need of a data base)